subsquid/docs/docs/tutorials/create-a-simple-squid.md

 ## Pre-requisites

-The minimum requirements for this tutorial are as follows:

 - Familiarity with Git
 - A properly set up [development environment](/tutorials/development-environment-set-up) consisting of Node.js and Docker
 - [Squid CLI](/squid-cli/installation)